digitalsanity/libreelec-in-docker/README.md

 Run ./install.sh again at any time to update LibreELEC to the latest version.
 Your settings/files/add-ons will be retained in $HOME/libreelec-share/

+# Service/start on boot

+If you want to boot directly into LibreELEC:

+- systemctl enable libreelec.service

+Notes:

+1. When using the autostart service, selecting "Shutdown" from Kodi will exit the container and start X.
+2. Reboot from X or use the desktop icon to return to LibreELEC.
+3. You can also start that service manually at any time to stop your display-manager and switchback to LibreELEC.
+4. Rebooting from Kodi will do a soft-reboot of the system.

 # Debugging steps

 1. cd to this directory.